Anica-blip/interactive-PDF/README.md

 # Interactive PDF Builder

+This project is part of the 3C Thread To Success™ ecosystem — a growing digital platform that combines creativity, structure, and real-world application.

+The 3C Thread To Success™ brand, including its name, structure, characters (Aurion 3C Mascot), and overall system design, remains the intellectual property of the creator and is not included in this license.

+Commercial use of the brand or replication of the ecosystem identity is not permitted without permission.

+---

 Web-based PDF builder for creating interactive flipbooks with embedded media, buttons, and hotspots.
 Built for 3C Public Library to create engaging course materials and training documents.

 **Live App:** https://builder.3c-public-library.org